Antiques Appraiser Checklist: Questions to Ask Before You Hire

 The report should explicitly state intended use, valuation date, and methodology.

-Final delivery should include a main report, supporting exhibits, and a clear revision path.
+Final delivery should include the report, supporting exhibits when needed, and a clear correction or revision path.

 Question 6: What red flags should walk you away?